rafalp/Misago/dev-docs/plugins/hooks/unhide-thread-update-hook.md

 #### `action: UnhideThreadUpdateHookAction`

-A standard Misago function used to unhide a `ThreadUpdate` object.
+Misago function used to unhide a `ThreadUpdate` object.

 #### `thread_update: ThreadUpdate`